Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 Are you experienced in AWS?

 Absolutely not.
-This would be my first time actually using AWS besides self hosting.
+This would be my first time actually using AWS besides self hosting on one instace.
 This was just a nice learning experience that seems sooooo painful for start ups.
 In other words, STARTUPS!
 Get moving!
 I just gave you a free repo to copy off of :)